PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/repository/commit-message.md

 - Imperative, present tense (eg: use "add" instead of "added", "adding" or "adds")
 - Don't use dot (.) at the end
 - Don't capitalize first letter
+- If related JIRA cards exist, include them at the beginning in square brackets []
+- For multiple JIRA cards, separate them with a comma (,)

 `body` is optional and must follow these rules: